Takata Corporation: Defective airbag recalls (2013–present)

-Takata began making airbags in 1988 and, as of 2014, held 20 percent of the market.
+Takata began making airbags in 1988 and by 2014, held 20 percent of the market.
 During 2013, several automakers began large recalls of vehicles due to Takata-made airbags.
 Reports state that the problems may have begun a decade before, with the faulty airbags placed in some Honda models starting in 1998.

-Honda stated they knew of more than 100 injuries and thirteen deaths (seven in the United States plus six in Malaysia) that were related to Takata airbags.
+Honda stated they knew of more than 100 injuries and thirteen deaths (seven in the United States and six in Malaysia) that were related to Takata airbags.

 In April and May 2013, a total of 3.6 million cars were recalled due to defective Takata airbags.
 All of those airbags were made at, or otherwise used inflator units manufactured by, Takata's Monclova Plant in Coahuila, Mexico, operated by Takata's North American/Mexican subsidiary, TK Holdings Inc. In November 2014, BMW announced they would move any orders from the Mexican plant to a Takata plant in Germany.

 In June 2014, Takata admitted their Mexican subsidiary had mishandled the manufacture of explosive propellants and improperly stored chemicals used in airbags.
 Identifying vehicles with defective airbags was made more difficult by the failure of TK Holdings Inc. to keep proper quality control records.
 That prompted another round of recalls in June 2014.

-In their statement the company said, "We take this situation seriously, will strengthen our quality control and make a concerted effort to prevent a recurrence".
+In a statement the company said, "We take this situation seriously, will strengthen our quality control and make a concerted effort to prevent a recurrence."

-On June 23, 2014, auto manufacturers BMW, Chrysler, Ford, Honda, Mazda, Nissan, and Toyota announced they were recalling over three million vehicles worldwide due to Takata Corporation-made airbags.
+On June 23, 2014, auto manufacturers BMW, Chrysler, Ford, Honda, Mazda, Nissan, and Toyota announced they were recalling over three million vehicles worldwide due to Takata-made airbags.
 The reason was that they could rupture and send debris flying inside the vehicle.
 This was in response to a US National Highway Traffic Safety Administration (NHTSA) investigation that was initiated after the NHTSA received three injury complaints.

-In a statement on June 23, 2014, Takata said they thought excessive moisture was the cause of the defect.
+In a statement on June 23, 2014, Takata said they believed excessive moisture was the cause of the defect.
 Haruo Otani, an official at the vehicle recall section of the Japanese Ministry of Land, Infrastructure, Transport and Tourism, said that moisture and humidity could be seeping inside inflators, destabilizing the volatile propellant inside.

-In July 2014, a pregnant Malaysian woman was killed in a collision involving her 2003 Honda City which contained the defective airbag.
-The woman, aged 42, died when a metal fragment from a ruptured driver's airbag sliced into her neck in the accident in which she was driving at around 30 km/h (18 mph) when another vehicle hit her at a junction, according to a lawsuit filed by her father at a Miami federal court.
+In July 2014, a pregnant Malaysian woman was killed in a collision involving her 2003 Honda City which contained a defective airbag.
+The woman, aged 42, died when a metal fragment from a ruptured driver's side airbag sliced into her neck in the collision in which she was driving at around 30 km/h (18 mph) when another vehicle hit her at a junction, according to a lawsuit filed by her father at a Miami federal court.
 Her daughter, delivered after the mother's death, died three days later.

 On November 18, 2014, the NHTSA ordered Takata to initiate a nationwide airbag recall.
-The action came as 10 automakers in the U.S. recalled hundreds of thousands of cars equipped with potentially faulty air bags manufactured by Takata.
+The action came as 10 automakers in the U.S. recalled hundreds of thousands of cars equipped with potentially faulty airbags manufactured by Takata.